 It’s no secret that today’s target market demographic is the millennial, and their B2B buyer process starts with heavy online research before ever interacting with your sales team.
 Their digital preferences are further heightened by popular B2C shopping experiences, including e-commerce and loyalty program perks.
 With Amazon Business claiming a large stake in the B2B channel, manufacturers and distributors need to find ways to differentiate their product while appealing to the convenience and ease of digital brand interaction.

 B2B digital transformation provides personalized customer engagement through customer data collection.
 As a manufacturer or distributor, customer data analysis allows your business to organize your customer base into specified bands, creating the opportunity for more targeted messaging and calls to action.

-For example, with the use of an Ecommerce platform, customer data analysis can provide automated product suggestions for customers based on previous sales.
-For businesses who invest in an online customer loyalty program, collecting channel partner information with strategic enrollment options and CRM integration helps fill in data gaps surrounding partners deep within the sales channel.
+For example, with the use of an eCommerce platform, customer data analysis can provide automated product suggestions for customers based on previous sales.
+For businesses that invest in an online customer loyalty program, collecting channel partner information with strategic enrollment options and CRM integration helps fill in data gaps surrounding partners deep within the sales channel.

 Use Rewards to Solidify Customer Relationships

 Digital customer engagement is taken to the next level with an online rewards platform.
 Purchasing your quality product becomes much more enticing when rewards are involved, and with the right loyalty program provider, a large variety of reward options can make for the ultimate personalized experience.

 Today’s loyalty program software automates manual functions for a more responsive customer experience, as well as fast reward delivery, and streamlined administration.
 Connect with your customers through their preferred contact method with omnichannel capabilities, including a customized mobile app for channel partners to upload warranty information and exchange data while out in the field.
 The positive emotional impact of rewards is perfectly paired with the ease of connection brought on by the B2B digital transformation.